Andrettin/Wyrmsun/readme.txt

 - Added Westward Migration quest.
 - Added Northwards to the Sea quest.
 - Added Gylve's Realm quest.
+- The gnomish caravans in the A Bargain is Struck quest are now loaded with chests, and if those chests are dropped then the scenario is lost.

 * Terrain
 - Tile types can now use different images in a tileset's definition.